Mick Farren: Writing

-During the early 1970s he contributed to the UK Underground press such as the International Times, also establishing Nasty Tales which he successfully defended from an obscenity charge.
-He later wrote for the mainstream New Musical Express, for which he wrote the article "The Titanic Sails At Dawn", an analysis of what he considered the malaise afflicting then-contemporary rock music and which described the conditions that subsequently resulted in punk.
+During the early 1970s he contributed to the UK underground press, including the International Times; he also established Nasty Tales, which he successfully defended from an obscenity charge.
+He later wrote for the mainstream New Musical Express, for which his work included the article "The Titanic Sails At Dawn", in which he considered the malaise afflicting then-contemporary rock music, and described the conditions that subsequently resulted in punk.

 He wrote 23 novels, including the Victor Renquist novels and the DNA Cowboys sequence.
-His 1989 novel The Armageddon Crazy dealt with a post-2000 United States dominated by fundamentalists who subvert the Constitution.
-He began writing fantasy literature in the 70s.
+His 1989 novel The Armageddon Crazy described a post-2000 United States dominated by fundamentalists who subvert the Constitution.
+He began writing fantasy literature in the 1970s.

 Farren wrote eleven works of non-fiction, including a number of biographical (including four on Elvis Presley), autobiographical and culture books (such as The Black Leather Jacket), and much poetry.

 From 2003 to 2008, he was a columnist for the weekly newspaper Los Angeles CityBeat.

 In his 3 May 2010 Doc40 blog, Farren announced that he was writing another Victor Renquist novel, with the working title of Renquist V.